YanWittmann/launch-anything/doc/how-to.md

 categories available:

 - File: Opens up a file explorer that lets you select a file that will be opened up when executing the tile.
+- Directory: Opens up a file explorer that lets you select a directory that will be opened up when executing the tile.
 - URL: Enter a URL that should be opened up when executing the tile.
 - Copy: Enter a text that should be copied to the clipboard when executing the tile.